 So How do Firewalls work?

 Network traffic is comprised of packets — there are typically many of them for any given request like loading a web page.
 The packets contain information about where they are coming from and where they are going and of course carry information such as the request for a web page or the response.
-The exact format of the packets depends on the type of software that is trying to communicate, but there are prescribed formats in.
+The exact format of the packets depends on the type of software that is trying to communicate, but there are prescribed formats in various protocols.

 A typical firewall is software that can look at those packets read the protocols and decide if the packet will be allowed to continue to the next step on the path between the “where they are coming from” and “where they are going”.